51Degrees/specifications/pipeline-specification/features/data-updates.md

 For memory data sources, programmatic update MUST allow provision of the new memory data source.

-Implementations may choose to provide options of Programmatic Update that distinguish a request for HTTP update as opposed to file update.
+Implementations MAY choose to provide options of Programmatic Update that distinguish a request for HTTP update as opposed to file update.

 Configuration Groups: